 The following day after a long drive we reached Bratislava, Slovakia where we stayed in a crazy hotel….

 The third day on the road saw us eating breakfast in Slovakia, lunch in the Czech Republic and dinner in Poland.
 This is what Europe is all about!
 Here’s the little kid photo-bombing in Brno, Czech Republic.

-The main destination on this road trip was Poland and we were happy to stay in Kraków for 5 days, taking day trips and visiting the beautiful medieval city (another UNESCO site).
+The main destination on this European road trip was Poland and we were happy to stay in Kraków for 5 days, taking day trips and visiting the beautiful medieval city (another UNESCO site).
 It involved a not insignificant amount of beer drinking (par for the course in Eastern Europe as far as we were concerned!)

 The first day trip was to the phenomenal Wieliczka Salt Mine, a UNESCO World Heritage site, on the outskirts of Kraków.
 In the following photo we’re in a consecrated church deep underground where everything except the benches, rope and tablecloth is carved out of salt, (oh, and the 3 lads!)